sertorinicho/thesis/README.md

-# thesis_template
+# thesis
-A simple Thesis template for the Bachelor Degree in Computer Science @Unipadova
+To read the thesis open the .pdf "tesi.pdf"